Jun 17, 2025

 Hello, I am Artem and I use AI for coding, math, reasoning and a lot of other compute-heavy tasks.
 For many kinds of uses, the usual GPT 4o does not have a pass.
 For power users, OpenAI has released some very robust AI models and it made a lot of developers, coders and advanced users very happy.
 What do I mean, exactly?

 Want to see which model works best for you?
-ChatLabs lets you test o1-mini, o1-preview, and o3-mini side by side and to use all three models for your daily tasks, within one single subscription and with no need for APi.
+Writngmate lets you test o1-mini, o1-preview, and o3-mini side by side and to use all three models for your daily tasks, within one single subscription and with no need for APi.
 Just type your question once and watch how each model answers differently.
-You can also try other top AI models like Claude 3.7 Sonnet, Claude 3 Opus, Grok 3, Gemini and more on the same platform.
-Hands-on testing and easy switch between any models helps you pick the right tool for your needs, all without guessing which one is better or reading a lot of articles or reddit posts.
-But this article can also be useful to understand how those three o-series models compare.
+You can also try other top AI models like all top GPT, Claude 4 Sonnet, Claude 3.7 Sonnet, Claude 3 Opus, Grok 3, new Google Gemini and more on the same platform.

 The New Generation: o3 Models Explained